JRTaylord/fsm-toolkit/code-to-fsm/WORKFLOW_GUIDE.md

-# Complete Workflow: From Code to Debuggable State Machine
+# Complete Workflow: From Code to Visual State Diagrams

-This guide shows the complete workflow from analyzing existing code to having a debuggable XState implementation.
+This guide shows the complete workflow from analyzing existing code to generating beautiful, shareable Mermaid diagrams.

 ## The Complete Pipeline